 Beauty bias is the tendency to attribute positive qualities and capabilities to attractive individuals while overlooking these qualities in less attractive individuals.

-Example: Assuming that an attractive job applicant is more qualified and competent, even if their skills and experience are comparable to others.
+Example: Assuming that an attractive job applicant is more qualified and competent, even if their skills and experience are comparable.

 Conclusion:

-Unconscious biases can have a significant impact on our interactions, relationships, and decision-making processes.
+Unconscious biases can significantly impact our interactions, relationships, and decision-making processes.

-By recognizing and challenging our unconscious biases, we can strive to create a more equitable and compassionate society.
+With training and development, we can strive to create a more equitable and compassionate society by recognizing and challenging our unconscious biases.